Real-Time Sync: From HTTP to Reactive Backends

 What happens:

-Every person asks every 5 seconds: "Is there anything new?"
+Every person asks every 5 seconds: "Anything new?"

 • 12 requests per person per minute (60 seconds ÷ 5 = 12)